![]() |

 ||||

-The statue of Chief St. Germain stands at the entrance to town.
+This statue of Chief St. Germain stands at the entrance to town.
 There never really was a Chief St. Germain.
-This statue was built as a tribute to the town's Indian heritage. [map]
+This statue was built as a tribute to the town's Indian heritage.
+The original statue was built by Neal D.G.
+Long in the 1950s.
+It was replaced by the 1980s with this fiberglass statue.
+It was removed in 2023 for restoration.
+It will be reinstalled in 2025. [map]

 The slightly larger-than-life Indian statue in Osceola is installed downtown above the stairs to Cascade Falls. [map] |